katlynhutson/Simon-Game/README.md

 ## Description

 This is a browser-based game Simon game.
 Simon is a memory-based game in which 'Simon' presses colors in a particular order, then the player presses those same colors in the same order.
 If the player succeeds at mimicking Simon, they may proceed into the next level where Simon will press one more color than the last level.
 If the player makes a mistake, they are forced to restart the game.
-This browser-based game is harkening back to the 80's handheld Hasboro game with the same/similar functionality.
+This browser-based game is harkening back to the 80's handheld Hasbro game with the same/similar functionality.

 ## Technologies Used